-Several communities have expressed interest in leveraging aggregations of objects with particular focus on building such aggregations through PIDs and possibly providing identifiers for aggregation objects.
+Several communities have expressed interest in making use of aggregations of objects with particular focus on building such aggregations through persistent identifiers and providing PIDs for aggregation objects.

-There is however no unified cross-community approach to building and managing such collections and no common model for understanding them.
 Building collections within diverse domains and then sharing or expanding them across disciplines should enable common tools for end-users and e-infrastructure providers.

 Individual disciplinary communities can directly benefit if such tools are made widely available, and cross-community data sharing can benefit from increased unification between collection models and implementations.
 PID providers may benefit from marketing additional services on collections.

-The WG is working in close collaboration with scientific communities to come to a pragmatic and usable solution.
+The WG is working in close collaboration with scientific communities to come to develop a data model together with an accompanying API that provides a pragmatic and usable solution.

 What is a collection?